vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    .. c:member:: int64_t fpsNum

       Numerator part of the clip's frame rate.
+It will be 0 if the frame rate can vary.

    .. c:member:: int64_t fpsDen

       Denominator part of the clip's frame rate.
+It will be 0 if the frame rate can vary.

    .. c:member:: int width